Can you get a Divorce in the Singapore Family Justice Courts?

 - What debts or payment obligations were incurred or undertaken by you and your spouse for the joint benefit the couple or children?

-- What are the contributions made by you and your spouse towards the welfare and wellbeing of the family, such as looking after the house and caring for family members?
+- When you file for divorce Singapore, it is important to make note of everything, such as what are the contributions made by you and your spouse towards the welfare and wellbeing of the family, such as looking after the house and caring for family members?